-A thyroglossal duct cyst is a pocket in the front part of neck that is filled with fluid.
+A thyroglossal duct cyst is a pocket in the front part of neck, just above the voice box, that is filled with fluid.
 A child is born with this cyst.
-It is formed from leftover tissue from the development of the thyroid gland when an embryo was forming.
+It’s formed from leftover tissue from the development of the thyroid gland when an embryo was forming.

+Thyroglossal ducts cysts may have no symptoms and go undetected until they become infected.
 Symptoms can occur a bit differently in each child.
 The most common include:

 - A small, soft, round lump in the center front of the neck

 - Tenderness, redness, and swelling of the lump, if it’s infected

 A thyroglossal cyst is usually detected during a physical examination.
 Your child’s healthcare provider will often recommend that your child see an ear, nose, and throat specialist (ENT) due to their experience in treating thyroglossal duct cysts.
 Your child may need tests such as:

 - Blood tests to check the thyroid gland function

 - Ultrasound exam, which uses sound waves to check the cyst and thyroid gland

 - CT scan of the neck, which uses x-rays and a computer to look at the neck, including the cyst and thyroid gland; a contrast dye is injected or swallowed to get better images